yaml/yamlscript/www/src/index.md

 YAMLScript runtime interpreter, `ys`.
 However, the `ys` command is compiled into a single standalone native binary executable file.
-This means that **NO Java or JVM** installation is required to use YAMLScript!
+This means that <u>No Java or JVM</u> installation is required to use YAMLScript!

 YAMLScript also produces the `libyamlscript.so` shared library.
 It has [binding modules for 10 programming languages](/doc/bindings) including